Thomassky28/TinyApp/README.md

 Users can
 - create short URLs for any web addresses
 - update long URL with the same short URL
-- delete their short URLs
+- delete short URLs
-- view the created short URLs' lists
+- view the URLs' lists

 ## Dependencies